MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/notification-subscriptions-mailbox-events-and-ews-in-exchange.md

 ![An illustration that shows how pull notifications work.
 To set up pull notifications: 1.
 Subscribe, 2.
 Send GetEvents, 3.
 Receive response, repeat 2 and 3, 4.
 Close or keep connection, 5.
 Unsubscribe or timeout.](media/Exchange2013_Notifications_PullSub.png)

-For information about creating pull notifications, see [How to: Pull notifications about mailbox events by using EWS in Exchange](how-to-pull-notifications-about-mailbox-events-by-using-ews-in-exchange.md).
+For information about creating pull notifications, see [Pull notifications about mailbox events by using EWS in Exchange](how-to-pull-notifications-about-mailbox-events-by-using-ews-in-exchange.md).

 ### EWS push notifications
 <a name="bk_pushnotif"> </a>